-Why is my glove force jittering?
+Why is my force feedback jittering?
 Tips to improve it

 Active haptic feedback (motorized feedback) of the glove works by getting the tracking data, then sending a force back to the glove based on that tracking data.
 Now there will always be a tiny bit of delay between those.
 If that delay becomes larger than a few ms, you get the problem where the force isn't engaged fast enough to respond to the movements, and that will result in instability (jittering), usually on/near contact.